This article highlights El Rey Archeological Site, a Mayan site located in Cancun’s hotel or touristic zone.

 Yes, there are some Mayan ruins on the island of Cancun.
 You can find them across Playa Delfines.

 These ruins are nothing out of this world.
-But they are a good option if you are a diehard Maya fan or if you want to escape the joke that Cancun is.
+But they are a good option if you are a diehard Mayan ruins fan or if you want to escape the joke that Cancun is.

 Everything felt good about this small archeological place.
 There were almost no visitors.
 The sunlight was bathing the buildings with a soft glow.